 - Increase the number of patients identified with previously undiagnosed hypertension.

-- Increase the number of adults with hypertension, high blood cholesterol and/or diabetes, who are referred to a healthy behavior support service or lifestyle change program.
+- Increase the number of adults with hypertension and/or high blood cholesterol who are referred to a healthy behavior support service or lifestyle change program.

 Providers play a crucial role in making changes to impact population health.
 Participating in the Population Health Cohort makes those changes accessible and achievable.
 It connects you to tangible steps for making big changes and a positive impact.